 Photo: Chronica Domus

 Today is All Souls' Day, a day to remember those that have gone before us.
-The occasion also provides me with an excuse opportunity to share another piece of mourning art from my collection.
+The occasion also provides me with an

-I've already written other posts on the curious and sentimental art of mourning, found herehere, and here, so I won't go into too much detail on the subject.
+I've already written other posts on the curious and sentimental art of mourning, found here, here, and here, so I won't go into too much detail on the subject.
 I will allow this handsome memento to speak for itself.

 Photo: Chronica Domus